onthewallmj/Mahjong-Reinforcement-Learning/README.md

 1. Initialize the `MahjongPettingZooEnv`.
 2. Wrap it using `SuperSuit` to vectorize the 4-player parallel environment.
-3. Train a PPO agent via `Stable Baselines3`.
+3. Train a `MaskablePPO` agent via `sb3-contrib` to enforce legal moves.
 4. Save the trained model to `mahjong_ppo_model.zip`.

 ### Evaluation